-Most issues related to the Statutory Warranty are resolved between builders and owners without the intervention of Tarion.
+Most issues related to the Statutory Warranty are

+resolved between builders and owners without the intervention of Tarion.
 When necessary, Tarion will assist homeowners and builders in interpreting the scope of its warranties.
-More information on the Tarion Warranty can be found on the Tarion website.
+More information on the Tarion Warranty can be found in your Tarion Homeowners Information Package which should be downloaded at tarion.com/HomeownerInformationPackage.